weiwzhang/updates/updates/michael_tamaki.md

 - **Coming week:** I have a busy week ahead of midterms and being out of town over the weekend, so I can't get much done.
 Once I am free, I will continue working out the issues with the walkthrough.

+## 03-22-2017
+As noted last week, I was busy with midterms and did not get much done.
+I will continue to integrate the walkthrough into the cesium website.
+Thus, I need to figure out:
+- ExpandBox
+- Redux forms
+- Automatically provide example data for every project.